Without new experiences, something inside of us sleeps. The sleeper must awaken.

 If you can trust yourself when all men doubt you,

 How does a person listen to the lies that someone else tells or feel the pain of being hated, and not go down the same road in displaying that behavior back to the person who is hurting them?
 Remember the childhood rhyme, “sticks and stones may break my bones, but words will never hurt me?
 Or the “I’m rubber your glue, bounces off me and sticks to you?”
-We tried to pretend as children that whatever mean hurtful thing was being said, it didn’t effect us.
+You may have tried to pretend as a child that whatever mean hurtful thing was being said, it didn’t effect you.
 But it did.
-We tried walking away, but usually they just followed us.
-So we became small, withdrawn and tried to take up as little space as possible.
-We wrapped ourselves up in silence and disappeared.
+You may have tried walking away, but usually they just followed you.
+So you became small, withdrawn and tried to take up as little space as possible.
+You wrapped yourself up in silence and disappeared.

 If it is still happening in your life now, then think about this – what in your case is “the ball”, and how can you take it and “go home”?